Finite-Time Accuracy of Temporal-Difference Learning Under Schur-Stable Recursions: Comparative Analysis

-\begin{enumerate} \item As shown in~\cref{table1}, \cite{bhandari2021finite} considers linear function approximation, both i.i.d. and non-i.i.d. observation models, constant step-sizes, and both averaged and final iterates.
-Especially, Theorem~2 in~\cite{bhandari2021finite} provides a finite-time bound under the constant step-size and i.i.d. observation models, and the linear function approximation.
-Without the linear function approximation, the bound is given by, for any $\alpha \le \frac{{d_{\min } (1 - \gamma )}}{8}$ and $k\geq 0$,
+As presented in~\cref{table1}, the paper by~\citep{bhandari2021finite} explores linear function approximation, both with i.i.d. and non-i.i.d. observation models, constant step-sizes, and considers both averaged and final iterates.
+Particularly, Theorem~2 in~\citep{bhandari2021finite} establishes a finite-time error bound under the assumption of constant step-size, i.i.d. observation models, and linear function approximation.
+With the tabular setting, the bound is given by the following inequality for any $\alpha \le \frac{{d_{\min}(1 - \gamma)}}{8}$ and $k\geq 0$: